Inria Associate Teams program

-- Strengthen Inria partnerships with our partners in Brazil (FAP), Canada (FRQNT-Québec), India (CEFIPRA/DST), Japan (JSPS) and Taiwan (MOST), that have committed to jointly support a selected number of Associate Teams (Refer to “Specific agreements 2017 section” below).
+- Strengthen Inria partnerships with our partners in Brazil (FAP), India (CEFIPRA/DST), Japan (JSPS) and Taiwan (MOST), that have committed to jointly support a selected number of Associate Teams (refer to “Specific agreements 2018 section” below).

 Eligible countries: European Union Member States, Members of the European Free Trade Association (EFTA) and Israël.

 Submission of a new Associate Team, selection process and continuation

 The Inria researcher coordinating the project on the French side (hereafter called the French Associate Team coordinator) submits the online application form on the specific web site and uploads the template for the scientific project proposal (WORD or LATEX).